oracle-livelabs/developer/json-duality-adb-free/sql-json/sql-json.md

 ## Task 6: Delete by predicate

 1. Delete the race document for Bahrain Grand Prix.
-The underlying rows are deleted from the race and driver\_race\_map tables, but not from the driver table because it is marked read-only in the view definition.
+The underlying rows are deleted from the `race` and `driver_race_map tables`, but leaves their `driver` table untouched, because it is marked read-only in the view definition.
 Clear the worksheet, copy the SQL below and click **Run Script**.

     **Note:** The "where" clause can have any valid SQL expression, e.g. equality on OBJECT\_ID, some condition using simplified syntax, or JSON function, such as json\_value or json\_exists.